Wendy Omanga: Moonlight initiative and Bambooka Lifestyle Ltd

-The Rockefeller Foundation stated that, “in her capacity as Miss Jungle Kenya 2022, she is an advocate for sustainable tourism, affordable bamboo housing technologies and environment conservation in East Africa as she champions for beauty with a purpose as “conservation meets tourism.”
+The Rockefeller Foundation stated that, "in her capacity as Miss Jungle Kenya 2022, she is an advocate for sustainable tourism, affordable bamboo housing technologies and environment conservation in East Africa as she champions for beauty with a purpose as "conservation meets tourism."
 She is a member of North American Association for Environment Education, and a board member at Climate Students Movement organization, Sweden, where she serves in the Communications Committee.

 Achievement

 In 2022, Wendy won the Miss Jungle Kenya and is still the reigning Queen till date.

-In December, 2018, Wendy participated in an international beauty pageant in Arusha Tanzania.
+In December 2018, Wendy participated in an international beauty pageant in Arusha Tanzania.
 She won and was crowned as Miss Journalism World Kenya.

 In 2020, Wendy was part of the first cohort of Young African Leaders Initiative (YALI- Regional Leadership Center- East Africa).

 In 2019 she was appointed as a Global Goodwill Ambassador of Kenya because of her humanitarian activities and volunteerism.

-She was one of the alumni class of "Top 30 Under 30" who were recognized as drivers of environmental education that facilitate environmental literacy to people all over the world.
+She was one of the alumni classes of "Top 30 Under 30" who were recognized as drivers of environmental education that facilitate environmental literacy to people all over the world.

-Wendy participated at the 1st Kenya Commercial Forestry Investment Conference & Expo at KEFRI Headquarters, Muguga-Kenya 23rd - 26th November, 2021.
+Wendy participated at the 1st Kenya Commercial Forestry Investment Conference & Expo at KEFRI Headquarters, Muguga-Kenya 23 - 26 November 2021.

 Wendy was appointed as the National Secretary to Bamboo Association of Kenya.

 She also became one of the Kenyan's UN FAO Forest Carbon Champion (2022-2023).
-She won the CNN Academy trained best climate story teller.
+She won the CNN Academy trained best climate storyteller.

-Wendy was the reporter of the Kenya Rafting Federation Africa Championship 2025! that took place from July 14th to 20th, 2025 at the Rapids Camp Sagana.
+Wendy was the reporter of the Kenya Rafting Federation Africa Championship 2025! that took place from 14 to 20 July 2025 at the Rapids Camp Sagana.

 Wendy participated in the Economy of Francesco event in September 2022 in Assisi, Italy.